andrew-womeldorf/connect-boilerplate/README.md

 protocol-first development approach where all interactions with the system are driven through protobuf service definitions.

+My recommendation is to develop as though any service could be deployed separately from other services, even if the whole project is deployed as a monolith.
+This will make breaking individual services into its own deployment simpler, if the need arises.
+If you only call across service boundaries using the interfaces defined in `proto/`, then the contract doesn't change when you break out a service.

+A basic example service `user` is defined with two stores - sqlite and dynamodb.
+- The public interface is defined in `proto/user/v1/`.
+- The handlers are defined in `internal/services/user/`
+- The stores are defined in `internal/services/user/store`
+- The server registers the handlers in `internal/server/user_connect_handler.go`

 ## Architecture Philosophy

 **Schema-First Development**: This boilerplate enforces that all access to